slivermarkr/battleship/README.md

 TODO: add some UI

+- create gridUI
+- create shipObjects
+- dialog when choosing opponent

 TODO: create a function that take {index, size} as params and returns corresponding ship instances from Gameboard.shipList

+TODO: fix on fn.js: generateRandomCluster() is able to generate random coordinate cluster but I forget about the random orientation implementation